-The CEFC publishes quarterly reports regarding investment commitments.149 Some relevant examples include:
+The CEFC publishes quarterly reports regarding investment commitments.
+Some relevant examples include:

 - Macarthur Wind Farm, Victoria.
-The CEFC provided AUD 50 million (USD 36 million) as part of a debt package of AUD 499 million (USD 355 million) to refinance a 50 per cent stake in the AUD I billion (USD 710 million) Macarthur Wind Farm.
+The CEFC provided AUD 50 million (USD 36 million) as part of a debt package of AUD 499 million (USD 355 million) to refinance a 50 per cent stake in the AUD 1 billion (USD 710 million) Macarthur Wind Farm.
 Other syndicate members were ANZ, NAB, ING, Shinsei, ICBC and EKF.
-The CEFC's additional finance helped ensure efficient market pricing and encouraged other banks to participate, and demonstrated that developers of large-scale renewable energy projects in Australia can successfully complete a development-refinance-exit cycle.7 - Moorebank Logistics Park, Sydney.
-The CEFC is committing up to AUD 150 million (USD 107 million) through a seven-year bilateral term debt facility to assist in providing medium-term finance for the staged construction of a logistics park which will take emissions-intensive trucks off the roads by increasing the use of rail networks to distribute containerised freight to and from Port Botany. - The Local Government Finance Program.
-The CEFC provides flexible and competitive fixed-rate, long-term finance for councils, targeting major investment projects with the potential to make a significant difference to a council's energy consumption.
-Eligible projects include energy from waste, solar photovoltaic, street lighting upgrades and low emission vehicles (including related infrastructure).
-Finance can be drawn over three years and the Program provides access to fixed rate senior debt up to ten years in maturity.
+The CEFC's additional finance helped ensure efficient market pricing, encouraged other banks to participate, and demonstrated that developers of largescale renewable energy projects in Australia can successfully complete a development-refinanceexit cycle. - Moorebank Logistics Park, Sydney.
+The CEFC is committing up to AUD 150 million (USD 107 million) through a seven-year bilateral term debt facility to assist in providing medium-term finance for the staged construction of a logistics park which will take emissions-intensive trucks off the roads by increasing the use of rail networks to distribute containerised freight to and from Port Botany.